Golden Arrow Awards

 If there is a discrepancy of 15 or more points between the two judges, a third judge will score the entry if there is potential for a change in the Arrow earned.

-Your entries will be judged on the following:
+Each PDF entry will be judged on the following:

 SITUATION ANALYSIS